R005ter/fwp/DEPLOY.md

 ### Data Persistence

 - ✅ Videos stored on persistent disk (survives redeployments)
-- ✅ localStorage data (shows, library) saved in user's browser
+- ✅ User accounts, shows, and library metadata stored in SQLite database
-- ✅ Each user has their own session data
+- ✅ Each user has their own shows and library settings
+- ✅ Data syncs across devices when logged in

 ## 🔧 Updating Your Deployment